YOUTH CHANGEMAKER PROGRAM

 Our program supports student participation in the Duke of Edinburgh program and other school service learning requirements.
 Many schools have a civic engagement component and our ’one stop shop’ offers a streamlined and highly flexible approach to engaging in volunteering.

-Through our Youth Ambassador program, young people have the opportunity to engage with their community, identify areas of personal interest for future career opportunities, develop employment skills and experience a sense of empowerment by actively contributing to the community with other like-minded young people who may or may not be part of their own social circle or school community.
+Through our Youth Changemaker program, young people have the opportunity to engage with their community, identify areas of personal interest for future career opportunities, develop employment skills and experience a sense of empowerment by actively contributing to the community with other like-minded young people who may or may not be part of their own social circle or school community.

 To register your interest in the program CLICK HERE.